Categories

 Dunham’s biggest directorial strength in the film is the same as it was in Girls: finding weird sparks of chemistry between cast members.
 For example, Dunham (who also plays aggrieved wife Heather) and Bernthal have a bizarre, watchable dynamic as a dysfunctional couple.
 Yet the film never lets the sparks ignite with proper oxygen.
 Dunham’s background is in mumblecore, but she doesn’t have the patience as a writer or director to just sit the camera down for a couple minutes and let the dialogue build any proper momentum or shape.

 Froseth is quite good as Sarah Jo, though a bit unmoored: she seems just as confused as me as to what exactly to make of the protagonist.
 But she has energy to spare and plays well with the cast around her, which is very solid.
-Taylour Paige appears as Froseth’s half-sister, redeeming an uneven character on the page with a strong turn, and Jennifer Jason Leigh is excellent as their swarthy mother.
+Taylour Paige appears as Froseth’s half-sister, redeeming an uneven character on the page with a strong turn, and Jennifer Jason Leigh is excellent as their unfiltered mother.

 Sharp Stick is about halfway towards something special, but halfway is still a failing grade.
 As it is, despite a few flashes and good performances, the movie is far too messy to explore any of its ideas or land any of the dark comedy that it desperately wants to.